VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 ![Customer review widget](../../assets/images/docs/reviews-list-widget.png)

-### How to create localization for Customers review module
+### How to create localization for "Customer reviews" module

 In order to localize a module content, you need to create a *en.CustomerReviewsModule.json* translation file in *\Localizations* folder.
 Add blade fields and widget title description to the *\Localizations\en.CustomerReviewsModule.json* file